JaswanthRemiel/JaswanthRemiel/README.md

 - 🔭 I’m currently working on [my Portfolio](https://jaswanthremiel.eu.org)
 - 🌱 I’m currently learning  and Web3
 - ❓ Ask me about anything related to MERN stack and related technologies <3
-- ⚡ Fun fact: I keep night shift swithed on at all times
+- ⚡ Fun fact: I use light mode at all times

+Let's connect!
+Whether it's collaborating on exciting projects, discussing the latest frontend trends, or sharing cat GIFs, I'm always up for a good conversation.
+Feel free to explore my repositories, and don't hesitate to drop me a message.
+Together, let's build the future of the web!
+###
 <br clear="both">

 <img src="https://raw.githubusercontent.com/JaswanthRemiel/JaswanthRemiel/output/snake.svg" alt="Snake animation" />